Buy Philips Lumea Prestige

 |5 sessions over 8 weeks||40 minutes||3 hours 20 mins|

 Then, you’ll need touch-ups sessions every 4 to 8 weeks.
 After several top-ups, you’ll likely need them even less frequently.
-We found the Lumea Prestige is one of the lowest effort home IPL machines you can choose.
+I found the Lumea Prestige is one of the lowest effort home IPL machines you can choose.

 So, what results can you expect?